laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

   &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; It needs to reinstall the Bluetooth driver on Windows to get back to normal
   &ensp; Issues 2 : If check 'Wake for Wi-Fi network access', wifi speed will be very slow after sleep
   BCM94352Z(DW1560) does not have this issue, so it is recommended

+- Thunderbolt 3 hot swap works but kernel panic may occur when Thunderbolt 3 device is disconnected

 - WWAN communication via WWAN card, USIM, and Legacy_Sierra_QMI.kext is feasible, but has not been tested yet